Senate approves pre-study of 2 Government bills

 “The Senate prides itself on its in-depth studies of important public policy matters.
 Authorizing committees to begin examining these bills now will benefit the overall study in the long run,” said Senator Marc Gold, the Government Representative in the Senate.

-Bill C-11, the Online Streaming Act, proposes a new legislative regime to govern the collection, use and disclosure of personal information for commercial activity in Canada.
-Senator Gold tabled a motion to allow the subject matter of the bill be studied by the Standing Senate Committee on Transport and Communications.
+Bill C-11, the Online Streaming Act, proposes to update the Broadcasting Act to ensure that online streaming services contribute, in an equitable and flexible way, to the creation of Canadian content, among other measures..
+Senat or Gold tabled a motion to allow the subject matter of the bill be studied by the Standing Senate Committee on Transport and Communications.

 Bill C-13, An Act for the Substantive Equality of Canada’s Official Languages, proposes changes to modernize and strengthen the Official Languages Act, in order to protect and promote the French language.
 Senator Raymonde Gagné, the Legislative Deputy to the Government Representative, tabled a motion to allow the subject matter of the bill be studied by the Standing Senate Committee on Official Languages.